aaronbloomfield/pdr/labs/lab03/index.md

 An online description of postfix calculators can be found [on Wikipedia](http://en.wikipedia.org/wiki/Reverse_Polish_notation) - note that you do **NOT** need to print out the infix form of the postfix expression; you only need to print the final answer.
 See the end of this lab for example input and expected output.

 When you start handling input (in the in-lab), you will want to store your read-in values into strings.
-You can use `==` to compare STL strings.
+You can use `==` to compare `string`s.
 Alternatively, you can use the [string compare()](http://www.cplusplus.com/reference/string/string/compare/) method to compare them, but realize that it returns 0 if they are *equal*, and non-zero if they are not equal.
 The `==` operator on strings works as expected (returns true if they are the same).

 If you want to see some quick code for converting a string to an int, see the `StringToInt()` function at the bottom of [this page](http://faq.cprogramming.com/cgi-bin/smartfaq.cgi?answer=1046996179&id=1043284385).
 Warning: just copying that function without understanding it will only make your life more difficult.